Will-Kirkpatrick/Classification-NeuralNet/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
-Master's graduate in computational chemistry, specialised in applying machine learning to understand complex structures.

 This is a repository for some of the code I worked on outside of my chemistry research.